This post may contain affiliate links.

 Now cover the bowl with plastic wrap and a kitchen towel.
 Place it in a draft-free area, such as an off oven, to rise for 6 to 8 hours, or overnight.
 The dough should double in size and look bubbly and shaggy.

 After the rising period, transfer the dough to a lightly floured surface.
 Gently shape it into a ball, ensuring the bottom remains intact.
-Please be careful not to overwork the dough.
+Make sure not to overwork the dough.

-Place the shaped dough onto a piece of parchment paper.
+Place the shaped dough on a piece of parchment paper.
 Lightly dust the top with a bit of flour and cover it with a kitchen towel.
-Allow it to rest at room temperature for about 1 hour, it won’t rise much, but it will look relaxed.
+Allow it to rest at room temperature for about 1 hour.

 While the dough is resting, place a 6 to 8-quart Dutch oven with its lid inside your oven and preheat it to 450°F (230°C).
 This will help achieve a crispy crust.